chriszero/de.zerov.discovergymeter/README.txt

-Allows you to use a smart meter from Discovergy with Homey.
+Allows you to use a smart meter from Inexogy with Homey.

 Several meters from different accounts can be added.